prashantkakde/SIMON-SAYS-GAME/README.md

 # Simon-Says-Game
-A simon says game using html  and javascript.
+A simon says game using html, css and javascript.